NRI Income Tax & Compliance

 Using the e-filing portal of Income Tax, you can fill out Form 15CA online.
 Additionally, the form is verified either by using an electronic verification code (EVC) or a digital signature.
 Follow the steps below to fill out Form 15CA online:

-Step 1: Go to the official website of the Income Tax.
+Step 1: Log in to the official website of the Income Tax.

-Step 2: Before filling out the Form 15CA, you need to add your CA. To do so, follow the mentioned steps:
+Step 2: Before filling out Form 15CA, add your CA. To do so, follow the mentioned steps:

 • Select the tab, "Authorised Partners."
 Then, from the drop-down menu, click on the "My Chartered Accountant (CA)" option.

 • You will be directed to the "My Chartered Accountant(s)" page.
-Here, click on the option 'Add CA.'
+Here, click the 'Add CA' option.

 • Now you need to mention the 'Membership number of the CA.'

-• Once you follow this process, you will receive a message displaying that your request for adding CA has been successfully submitted, now it is pending for getting the acceptance of your CA.
+• Once you follow this process, you will receive a message indicating that your request to add CA has been successfully submitted; it is now pending your CA's acceptance.

 Step 3: Process to fill out Form 15CA online: